mirkonz/smart-gamma/README.md

 3. **Shader blend:** The shader file at `data/shaders/smart-gamma.effect` applies gamma/brightness/contrast/saturation adjustments and lerps with the original frame based on `effect_strength`.
 Strength 0 returns the untouched frame; strength 1 applies the full correction.

 ## Building from Source
-Smart Gamma now mirrors the official [obs-plugintemplate](https://github.com/obsproject/obs-plugintemplate) layout. `buildspec.json` pins the OBS/libobs + dependency revisions and the helper modules in `cmake/` wire them up automatically, so building only requires choosing the preset that matches your host OS.
+Smart Gamma mirrors the official [obs-plugintemplate](https://github.com/obsproject/obs-plugintemplate) layout. `buildspec.json` pins the OBS/libobs + dependency revisions and the helper modules in `cmake/` wire them up automatically, so building only requires choosing the preset that matches your host OS.
 The first configure run downloads everything into `.deps/`.

 ### macOS (Xcode 16+)
 ```bash